Skip to content

 This method uses official Docker images published to Docker Hub and GitHub Container Registry.
 All configuration is done through environment variables in the docker-compose.yml file.

-Create a new directory for HERITRACE:
+Create a new directory for HERITRACE and download the configuration:

 Terminal window

-mkdir heritrace && cd heritrace
+mkdir heritrace && cd heritrace && \

 curl -o docker-compose.yml https://raw.githubusercontent.com/opencitations/heritrace/main/docker-compose.yml